Why Do I Need Terminology Management?

 Manage Your Terminology to Meet International Regulatory Compliance

-Despite the apparent importance of terminology management, many Life Sciences companies either lack a mature process that allows them to systematically manage product terminology or don’t manage their terminology at all.
-Indeed, many companies would fail an FDA audit today if they were to be audited on how terminology is created, reviewed, translated, and approved.
+Despite the apparent importance of terminology management, many Life Sciences companies either lack a mature process that allows them to systematically manage product terminology or do not manage their terminology at all.
+Indeed, many companies would fail an FDA audit today if they were to be questioned on how terminology is created, reviewed, translated, and approved.

 Dramatically Reduced Translation Turn-around Time

-Some of CSOFT’s clients require that some of their projects not only meet high quality standards but that these translations also are delivered within a very short timeframe.
-To achieve turnaround times of 48 hours for these critical translation projects, we have developed a sophisticated workflow in which terminology management plays a pivotal role.
+Some of CSOFT’s clients require their projects to not only meet high quality standards, but also to be delivered in a very short timeframe.
+To achieve turnaround times of 48 hours for these critical translation projects, CSOFT has developed a sophisticated workflow in which terminology management plays a pivotal role.

 Got questions?